adobe/aem-core-wcm-components/README.md

     mvn clean install -PautoInstallSinglePackage

-### Individual packages/bundles

-You can install individual packages/bundles by issuing the following command in the top-level folder of the project:
+You can also install individual packages/bundles by issuing the following command in the top-level folder of the project:

     mvn clean install -PautoInstallPackage -pl <project_name(s)> -am

 Note that:
 * `-pl/-projects` option specifies the list of projects that you want to install
 * `-am/-also-make` options specifies that dependencies should also be built

-### Maven Profiles

 For convenience, the following deployment profiles are provided when running the Maven install goal with `mvn install`:
 * `autoInstallSinglePackage`: Install everything to the AEM author instance.